 How to Choose the Best Bond Funds

-Which are the best bond funds to buy?
-This depends on your primary investment objective.
+The truth is, there are a lot of factors to consider.
+What is your primary investment objective?
 Are you looking for income from investments?
-Or are you a long-term investor looking to build a diversified portfolio?
-Will you hold your bond funds in an IRA, a 401(k) or a regular brokerage account?
+Are you a long-term investor looking to build a diversified portfolio?
+Will you hold your bond funds in an individual retirement account (IRA), a 401(k), or a regular brokerage account?
 How long do you have to invest?

 These are some of the basic questions to answer prior to choosing the best bond funds for your investing goals.